-Pupils learn a wide range of food preparation skills through preparing and cooking a variety of different dishes and recipes, both savoury and sweet.
-They also learn about nutrition and the effects that the different nutrients, such as carbohydrates, protein and fats, have on the body.
-Pupils learn about health and safety in the kitchen, including food hygiene.
+Students learn a wide range of food preparation skills through preparing and cooking a variety of different dishes and recipes, both savoury and sweet, this is based on the curriculum they are currently studying.
+They also learn about nutrition and the effects that the different nutrients, such as Carbohydrates, Protein and Fats, have on the body.
+Students’ learn about health and safety in the kitchen, including food hygiene.

 We offer lots of opportunities for pupils to participate further in all of our subjects.
 All teachers run sessions at lunchtimes and after school to enable pupils to attend clubs.
 Sometimes pupils wish to spend additional time on projects they are undertaking in lessons and sometimes they may wish to try something new in order to further their understanding of the subject and develop their skills even more.
 The faculty also provides numerous opportunities for trips and other competitions outside of school.